NFL Rumors: Jimmy Garoppolo Agrees to Three-Year Deal With Raiders

-Report: Jimmy G agrees to three-year deal with Raiders originally appeared on NBC Sports Chicago
+Report: Jimmy G to sign with Raiders, ending 49ers tenure originally appeared on NBC Sports Bayarea

-After over five years with the 49ers, Jimmy Garoppolo's time in the Bay reportedly is coming to its expected end.
+After 5 1/2 seasons with the 49ers, Jimmy Garoppolo's time in the Bay reportedly is coming to its expected end.

 Garoppolo is set to sign a three-year, $67.5 million contract, including $34 million guaranteed, with the Las Vegas Raiders, ESPN's Adam Schefter reported Monday, citing a source.